Vietnam urges Malaysia free 2nd woman in N. Korean killing

 - A shredded book, a passport: What 157 victims left behind VIEW

-Huong’s murder trial resumes Thursday.
 The two women were accused along with four missing North Koreans of killing Kim Jong Nam by VX nerve agent at a Malaysian airport in 2017.
 Both women say they were thought they were playing a prank for a TV show.

+Prosecutors did not give any reason for the remarkable retreat in their case against Aisyah, whose home government had lobbied hard for her release.

+Vietnam has pushed less hard on behalf of Huong, and recently hosted North Korean leader Kim Jong Un for an official visit and a summit with President Donald Trump.